robotpy/robotpy-docs/install/pyfrc.rst

 WPILib, pynetworktables, unit testing support, and the :ref:`robot simulator <simulator>`.

-pyfrc requires Python 3.5 or greater to be installed on your computer.
+pyfrc requires Python 3.6 or greater to be installed on your computer.
+On Windows, the `Visual Studio 2019 redistributable <https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads>`_ package is required to be installed.

 * `Python for Windows <https://www.python.org/downloads/windows/>`_
 * `Python for macOS <https://www.python.org/downloads/mac-osx/>`_